YangCatalog/deployment/confd/README.md

 $ make stop clean
 ```

-## Using docker
+## Using Docker

-Make sure to have docker installed, then build the image using `docker build`.
+Make sure to have Docker installed, then build the image using `docker build`.
 It should look something like:
 ```
-$ docker build -t module-catalog .
+$ docker-compose build confd
+Building confd
-Sending build context to Docker daemon 59.05 MB
+Sending build context to Docker daemon    499MB

 [...]

 Successfully built e016a812c983
 $
 ```

-Then run the image using `docker run` along the following lines:
+Then run the image using `docker-compose up -d confd` along the following lines:
 ```
-$ docker run -P -d module-catalog 8b0b2d8fd1e83b36cea148f872a0ab09709db8362e6b4b40a8225a2d98bb090d
+$ docker-compose up -d confd
+Creating yc-confd ... done
 $
 ```